Customer and Product Data Act 2025

 1. the register; or

-2. in the case of section 18, if the customer owes a debt to the data holder in relation to charges imposed in connection with the request; or
+2. in the case of section 18, if the customer owes a debt to the data holder in relation to charges imposed for responding to the request; or

-1. in the case of section 19, if the accredited requestor owes a debt to the data holder in relation to charges imposed in connection with the request or any other regulated data services; or
+1. in the case of section 19, if the accredited requestor owes a debt to the data holder in relation to charges imposed for responding to the request or providing any other regulated data services; or

 1. in the circumstances prescribed in the regulations or standards.